7j4n1/hngperson_crud/README.md

     php artisan serve

     ```
-    Laravel API is now up and running!
+    Laravel API is now up and running on {http://localhost:8000} which is the base url!

 ### API Endpoints